kefolen/Perudo/.junie/7_Mc_mixture_rollouts.md

   - Batch rollouts per action to fit vectorized/parallel execution.

 Return normalization
-- If rollout returns are not naturally in [−1, 1], apply clipping or standardization (keep it consistent across actions) to keep b small and intervals tight.
+- Rollout returns in this codebase are terminal win probabilities in [0, 1].
+Use b = 1 for Empirical-Bernstein bounds; no clipping is required.
+- If you experiment with alternate rewards, keep scaling consistent across actions and document any transformation.

 Edge cases and guards
 - Minimum initial samples per action: n_min_init (e.g., 5–10) before applying early stopping.